alisdair/team-time-zone/NOTES.md

 Need to create our own ember simple auth authorizer to modify the data object of the jqXhr, adding the token.

 Writing integration tests for the adapter isn't going to work.

+---

+The RESTSerializer should work lmost fine for most models, I think.
+Maybe a subclass to remove the `ok` root attribute would be enough.

+Unfortunately the users endpoint needs a custom serializer, for two reasons:

+1. The list endpoint has a root key of `members`, so extractArray won't work until that's munged.

+2. Each user has an embedded `profile` hash that needs to be flattened out.
+Also we don't care about all of the information in there, so we might just want to pull out some of it.

+This is no big deal.